matthewwall/weewx-interceptor/readme.txt

 will not work.
 Configure the switch to mirror the traffic from one port to a second port.
 Configure a device on the second port to capture traffic from the internet bridge then send it to the driver.

+f) Tap-on-wireless

+Configure a device that is connected to the same wireless network as the internet bridge, or on a wireless segment that is between the internet bridge and the edge router.
+This will probably only work on open, unencrypted wireless networks.